 With Spreadsheet.com, you can limit access to certain views in a worksheet to a specific group of users.

-By default all views are Public, meaning they can be accessed by anyone who has access to the workbook.
-With view permissions, you can now set specific views to Private, which then allows you to select which users do not have access (note that Owners of the workbook, or the folder it lives in, always have access to all views).
+By default all views are Shared, meaning they can be accessed by anyone who has access to the workbook.
+With view permissions, you can set specific views to Private, which allows you to select which users do not have access (note that Owners of the workbook, or the folder it lives in, always have access to all views).

 How to Manage View Permissions